arjavsharma91/IEEE-1788-Interval-Arithmetic-Functions/contributing.md

-# Contributing to Your Library Name
+# Contributing to decoint

 Thank you for your interest in contributing!
 We welcome bug reports, feature requests, documentation improvements, and pull requests from the community.

-Because this library implements the **IEEE 1788.1-2017 Standard for Interval Arithmetic**, maintaining strict standards compliance, mathematical correctness, and test suite integrity is our top priority.
+Because this library implements the **IEEE 1788.1-2017 Standard for Interval Arithmetic**, maintaining strict standards compliance and test suite integrity is our top priority.

 ---

 ## Code of Conduct

-Please maintain a welcoming, respectful, and constructive environment in all issues, discussions, and pull requests.
+Please maintain a respectful and constructive environment in all issues and pull requests.

 ---

 ## How to Report Bugs or Spec Non-Conformance

-If you identify a bug, a calculation error, or a deviation from IEEE 1788.1-2017:
+If you identify a bug or a deviation from the IEEE 1788.1-2017 standard:

 1. **Search existing issues** to see if the problem has already been reported.
 2. If not, **open a new issue** with: